Booker-CU/KYC-Know-Your-Customer-Team-2-Project/README.md

 Note:
 Our code borrows from the https://github.com/servntire/KYC repository.
-We made changes to the original code restructuring the core struct, and adding two additional structs.
+We made changes to the original code restructuring the core struct, and adding two additional structs and mappings.
-We added separte structs for KYC Admin and a Bank.
+We added separate structs for KYC Admin and a Bank.
 We also added additional functions and modifiers to the code.